ItzOverWolf/ItzOverWolf/README.md

 Hi, I’m a 17 year old developer focused on backend systems, Minecraft plugin development, and server development.

-I have over 4+ years of experience working with public and private Minecraft servers and SMPs, including collaboration with multiple networks.
+I have over 5+ years of experience working on public Minecraft Networks and Small Private SMPs.

 I’m also the founder of Heroic Studios, a Minecraft-focused development community that creates and sells server-side plugins, mods, complete server setups, and configuration packages.